yeswanthsairaghuram/yeswanthsairaghuram/README.md

 🎓 B.Tech IT student at Aditya Engineering College
 💻 Passionate about problem-solving, web development, and ServiceNow
-🌐 Skilled in Java, Python, C++, SQL, HTML, CSS, JavaScript, React, ServiceNow
+🌐 Skilled in  C++, Java, SQL, HTML, CSS, JavaScript, React, ServiceNow
 🧠 Strong understanding of OS, CN, DBMS, DSA, and OOPs
 🛠️ Experienced with Git & GitHub version control